stig/phageapp/Phage/en.lproj/HowToPlay.md

 ===========

-Phage is a two-player abstract strategy game with some similarities to chess.
+Phage is a two-player abstract strategy game with some similarities to Chess.
 Each player take turn moving one of their pieces until they run out of moves.
 The player that can perform the most moves wins.
 Draws are possible.

 Each player has four pieces: Circle, Square, Diamond & Triangle.
+These moves similarly to Queens, Bishops and Rooks.
+(Triangle has no direct equivalent piece in Chess.)
 Each piece can only be moved seven times.
 Thus, games tend to be short.
 There are no pass moves.
 The pieces move in different ways:

 - Circle moves horizontally, vertically and diagonally in any direction.
-  (Like Queens in Chess.)
 - Square moves diagonally in any direction.
-(Like Bishops in Chess.)
 - Diamond moves horizontally and vertically in any direction.
-(Like Rooks in Chess.)
-- Triangle moves horizontally in any direction, and vertically *in the direction of its point*.
-(This piece has no direct equivalent in Chess.)
+- Triangle moves horizontally in any direction, and vertically *in the direction it points*.

 A cell which has been previously occupied by a piece is blocked.
 It cannot be occupied again, nor can any piece be moved *across* it in any